ashtanko/Kotlin-Lab/src/main/kotlin/dev/shtanko/datastructures/maps/hashmaps/CONCURRENT_HASH_MAP.md

+# Concurrent hash maps

 Concurrent hash maps are a specialized form of hash maps designed to handle concurrent access by multiple threads efficiently.
 They provide thread-safe operations without requiring explicit synchronization, which can lead to performance bottlenecks.
 In computer science, concurrent hash maps are essential for building scalable and high-performance applications that require safe and efficient access to shared data structures.

-### Key Concepts
+## Key Concepts

 1. **Thread Safety**: Concurrent hash maps ensure that multiple threads can safely read, write, and update the map concurrently without causing data corruption or inconsistencies.